rabbitmq/rabbitmq-website/site/tutorials/tutorial-three-javascript.md

 The producer program, which emits log messages, doesn't look much different from the previous tutorial.
 The most important change is that we now want to publish messages to our `logs` exchange instead of the nameless one.
-We need to supply a queue name when sending, but its value is ignored for `fanout` exchanges.
+We need to supply a routing key when sending, but its value is ignored for `fanout` exchanges.
 Here goes the code for `emit_log.js` script: